|

 HBC has collected information on a variety of activities in which Italian boys have participated in over time.
 Many of these activiities involve a wide range of specialized costumes.
-Other images show trends in German boys' clothing over time.
-Some of the activities include choir, choir, dance, games, religious observation, school, sport, and many other activities.
-Italy until after World War II, was the poorest of the major European countries.
-Given the poverty, especially in southern Italy, many Italian boys had to work often invoved in agricultural labor.
+Or we see boys dressing up in their best clothes for holiday events and special occassion.
+Other images show trends in Italian boys' clothing over time.
+Some of the activities include choir, choir, dance, games, holidays, religious observation, school, sport, and many other activities.
+Since the Fascust era, summer camp has been a popular activuty.
+Italy until after World War II, was the poorest of the major European countries, but this is no longer the case.
+Given the historic poverty, especially in southern Italy, many Italian boys had to work often invoved in agricultural labor, nbut this has changed since the disaster of Workd War II ad the ensuing Italian conomic miracle.

 We have some limited historical information about summer camps in Italy.
 The Scouts before World War I began organizing summer camps, but camp became an activity organized by the Balial after the Scouts were banned in the 1920s.
 Italian Fascism was not as absolute as the NAZIs.
 Thus although Scouting was banned, groups such as companies were allowed to organize summer camps for the children of their workers.
 An Italian reader writes, "Summer camps in mountain or countrysides were and are organized by Boy Scout groups.
 These camps usually are with tents, but for younger children, the "lupetti" (little wolves), they use organized camps.
 During the Fascist era were the party organizations that organized summer camps: the "Balilla" (younger) and the "Avanguardisti" (older) for the boys and the "Figlie della Lupa" (younger) and the "Giovani Italiane" (older) for the girls.
 The Italian term for summer camp is "campo estivo".
 Since the 1970s there are many summer camps organized from parishes and religious movements called "campo scuola" (school camp), because they have also an educational goal.
 There is an other traditional summer camp in seaside resorts, called "colonia estiva".
 This sort of summer camp is the more common in Italy.
 Italy is of course virtually surrounded by the sea.
 There are numerous organizations that organize "colonie estive": for example the big companies organize these summer camps for their laborers' children.
 I attended my father's company sea summer camp between the late 60s and early 70s.
 We had a simple uniform: blue shorts, white t-shirt and cap, open-toe sandals without socks; for the seaside: blue trunks."
 One interesting note is that even though Italy after World War II had a very large and active Communist Party, the Young Pioneers were never organized in Italy.
 There were thus no Young Pioneer camps, the Party did, however, sponsor some summer camps.